What Are The Different Types of Team Development Models? - HRDQ

 The Different Types of Team Development Models

 People have been studying and trying to understand the dynamics of a successful team for a long time.
-You can't simply put a group of people together and expect they will be effective and efficient in reaching a stated goal– there are many important factors to consider.
+You can't simply put a group of people together and expect them to be effective and efficient in reaching a stated goal – there are many important factors to consider.

 Discussing Team Development